INRIA/scikit-learn-mooc/jupyter-book/tuning/parameter_tuning_module_intro.md

 The objective in the module are the following:

 - understand what is a model hyperparameter;
-- understand how to get and set the value an hyperparameter of a scikit-learn model;
+- understand how to get and set the value of a hyperparameter in a scikit-learn model;
 - be able to fine tune a full predictive modeling pipeline;
 - understand and visualize the combination of parameters that improves the